 (Keep reading.
-I have hidden the surprise fun bits at the end of this page.)
+I have a few surprise bits at the bottom of this page.)

-I later got another shot at a PhD.
-I quit that when I realized that I was really enjoying running my own business and had matured much more through that than I had been aware of.
+I later got several more shots at a PhD.
+I started one, but quit when I realized that I was really enjoying running my own business and had matured much more through that than I had been aware of.
 As a self-employed person (trading as “SmarterScience”), I had been doing many of the things that university professors do too, for example.

 So that’s when I let go of my old goal of becoming a full professor with my own cutting-edge research group (for which you need a PhD) and slowly started to evolve in a very different direction.

 As you can tell from looking around on this website, my current interests revolve around bioethics and related issues, such as the drive for greater equality.

 My primary background is in earth, marine, environmental and life sciences.
 I have worked in a wide range of fields and environments, however, and learned a great deal from all of that.
 I also have a knack for law.

 Does that sound like a lot?
 Well, yes, I guess it is.
 I am highly curiosity-driven and have made deliberate choices in the past that freed up a lot of room so that I could pour it into professional pursuits.
 I’ve never had kids of my own, for example.
 All of this enabled geochemist Frank Beunk to say the following about me (before I let go of my dream to have my own research group):

 “Ms Souren is unconventional in many regards, notably with regard to her versatility.
 I hardly know any other earth scientists who have broader scientific interests, and the matching experience.
 Also, Ms Souren is blessed with exceptional willpower and tenacity as well as with golden penmanship.”

 If you need a label for who I am nowadays, then freelance writer, researcher and editor will probably do.
 I am also a coach, an advisor and an activist.
 A catalyst.